Beyers Naudé: Cottesloe and the Christian Institute of Southern Africa

 between the WCC and eighty South African church delegates in Cottesloe, a Johannesburg suburb.
 The Cottesloe Consultation's resolutions rejected race as the basis of exclusion from churches, and affirmed the right of all people to own land and have a say in how they are governed.
-Naudé alone among his church's delegates steadfastly continued to reject any theological basis for apartheid after Prime Minister Verwoerd forced the DRC delegation to repudiate the consultation.
+Naudé, alone among his church's delegates, steadfastly continued to reject any theological basis for apartheid after Prime Minister Verwoerd forced the DRC delegation to repudiate the consultation.
 The Dutch Reformed Church later left the World Council of Churches.

 In 1963 Naudé founded the Christian Institute of Southern Africa (CI), an ecumenical organization with the aim of fostering reconciliation through interracial dialogue, research, and publications.
 The DRC forced Naudé to choose between his status as minister and directorship of the CI.
 He then resigned his church post, left his Aasvoëlkop congregation in Northcliff, Johannesburg, and resigned from the Broederbond in 1963.
 As a result, he lost his status as minister in the Dutch Reformed Church.
 His last sermon to his congregation noted that "We must show greater loyalty to God than to man".
 Stoically anticipating the enormous pressure by the Afrikaner political and church establishment that was to come, he told his wife: "We must prepare for ten years in the wilderness."
-Former Archbishop Desmond Tutu later said "Beyers became a leper in the Afrikaner community."
+Fellow clergyman Archbishop Desmond Tutu later said "Beyers became a leper in the Afrikaner community."